Setting up the server

 `)

-header with each HTTP request that identifies the browser family, name, and version.
+}Browsers send a User-Agent header with each HTTP request that identifies the browser family, name, and version.
 Here we’re including that header in the body of our HTML page.